 The Internal Revenue Service or IRS audits approximately one million people each year in the United States.
 Because the auditors select filings randomly, keeping accurate records will not ensure they do not choose your tax filings for an examination.
 Receiving the letter and learning you will undergo an audit is always stressful for filers.
 It can overwhelm even the most diligent bookkeepers.
 While they randomly select many individuals, others may receive the notice because of errors or discrepancies.

-After receiving a notification of an audit from the IRS, it's in your best interest to open it quickly and take action.
+After receiving an IRS audit letter envelope, it's in your best interest to open it quickly and take action.
 An irs audit letter will usually come from the Internal Revenue Service but may also come from the Department of Treasury.
 Finally, the notice will include the name of the IRS agent completing the examination with their signature.

 Does the IRS Send Letters Using Certified Mail?